LickyHoney/Certificate-management-system/README.md

 Exports a configuration object for SQLlite by specifying the database "certificates.db".

 ### swagger.json
 The JSON file provided is an OpenAPI specification for Swagger, a tool that facilitates the documentation of APIs.
-It comprehensively outlines all the API endpoints associated with the Simplified Certificate Management System.
+It comprehensively outlines all the API endpoints for create certificate, get all certificates, get certificate by ID, and delete certificate by ID associated with the Simplified Certificate Management System.
 To interact with the Swagger documentation, users can navigate to http://localhost:3000/api-docs after initiating the server.

 ### public/index.html
 The provided form serves as a Frontend interface, enabling users to generate certificates by entering specific details.
 The form collects user information, including common name (CN), organization (O), organizational unit (OU), locality (L), state (ST), and country (C).
 Upon submission, the data is sent to the server to generate a certificate.
 Additionally, the form includes a link to view all certificates, redirecting users to a dedicated page showcasing a list of available certificates.
 This functionality enhances the user experience by providing a seamless and intuitive way to interact with the Certificate Management System.